frank-xwang/RIDE-LongTailRecognition/MODEL_ZOO.md

 ## Model Zoo
 If you only want to use our trained checkpoints for inference or fine-tuning, here is the collection of models.

-Models with 3 experts are standard models that provide a good balance between computation/model size and accuracy and should be used to compare with other models fairly.
+Models with 3 experts are standard models that provide a good trade-off between computation/model size and accuracy and should be used to compare with other models fairly.
 Note that models with 2 experts sometimes have even lower computational cost than baseline models.
 However, we will also release some models that achieve higher accuracy such as models with 6 experts, which can be used as teacher models to distill other models.
 Some models are trained in an old config format so that config may mismatch.
-If you cannot load the checkpoint, please tell us.
+If you cannot load the checkpoint, please let us know.

 ### Imbalanced CIFAR 100/CIFAR-LT 100
 1. CE and Decouple: baseline results for cross-entropy and decouple (cRT/tau-norm/LWS)
 2. RIDE: ResNet32 backbone, without distillation, with EA
 3. RIDE + Distill: ResNet32 backbone, with distillation, with EA
-4. Teacher Model: ResNet32 backbone, 6 experts, without EA
+4. Teacher Model: ResNet32 backbone, 6 experts, without EA.
+Working as the teacher model when optimizing RIDE with knowledge distillation.

 <!--
 Directory name: